 Ameriprise vs. LPL Financial

-Ameriprise has accused LPL Financial of unfair business practices, alleging that LPL Financial engaged in a pattern of recruiting brokers from Ameriprise and encouraging them to remove confidential LPL client information before they make their final departure.
-It is common for brokerage firms to recruit from rival firms, but there are strict rules about what client information, if any, brokers are allowed to take with them to a new firm.
+Ameriprise has accused LPL Financial of unfair business practices.
+They allege that LPL Financial recruited brokers from Ameriprise and encourages them to take confidential LPL client information.
+While it is common for brokerage firms to recruit from rival firms, there are strict rules about which client information, if any, brokers may take with them to a new firm.

-In an email to Reuters, a representative for LPL Financial stated that the Ameriprise lawsuit is simply meant to intimidate brokers who may consider leaving Ameriprise to work for LPL Financial.
+In an email to Reuters, LPL Financial stated that the Ameriprise lawsuit is intended to intimidate brokers who may consider joining LPL Financial.
 The LPL representative also referred to the Ameriprise lawsuit as “frivolous.”
 Ameriprise and LPL Financial regularly recruit brokers from each other, adding to the competitive tension between the firms.

 Broker Protocol